free things to do in New York City

 Workshop | Real Estate for Birds: Performance Art as Workshop

 Looking for ways to talk to your neighbors about gentrification?
-Real Estate for Birds is a performance art score (set of instructions for a live art project) which centers around literally trying to teach the concept of landownership to birds.
+Real Estate for Birds is a performance more art score (set of instructions for a live art project) which centers around literally trying to teach the concept of landownership to birds.
 It’s a fun, light hearted tool you can use to push your neighbors to think critically about the concept of land ownership and how it influences gentrification.
 Participants will work together to do the score using Theater of the Oppressed-inspired acting exercises and found object sculptures.
 Professional creatives and novices are equally welcome.
-Over the evening, participants will learn about ways to effectively take advantage of the opportunities that currently exist, explore our relationship to the larger history of land ownership in the United States, and imagine ways our existing opportunities could be leveraged to cultivate the kind of scenarios we would like to see happening 50-100 years from now.
+Over the evening, participants will learn about ways to effectively take advantage of the opportunities that currently exist, explore our relationship to the larger history of land ownership in the United States, and imagine ways our existing opportunities could be leveraged to cultivate the kind of scenarios we would like to see happening 50-100 years from now. less

 New York City, NY; NYC